Monumentalment IV: Description

+History

 In 1979 the Indianapolis Art League, the former name of the Indianapolis Art Center, commissioned Freeman to construct Monumentalment IV using both public and private funds.
 Completed in 1981, the art league installed the piece in front of its building on east Sixty-seventh Street.
 In the mid-1990s the sculpture was moved to the west lawn of the Indianapolis Arts Center grounds.